-Until this point we have assumed that each individual's productivity is fixed regardless of location and configuration, once nontask time and coordination times are netted out.
-Other models [26, 27, 42] have made similar assumptions, whereas in Setamanit et al. [39], productivity is a group variable that is affected by coordination.
-However, drawing on our exploratory field study, we argue that personal productivity may actually increase in an FTS setup because of "time-boxing" or "daily deadlines."
-Time-boxing affects individual behavior-of the individual programmer-by setting very strict deadlines in each iteration.
-The effect of such temporal coordination on individual interaction behavior has been found to have positive effects on performance [31].
+Personal productivity.
+Up until this point we have assumed that each individual's productivity is fixed regardless of location and configuration, once non-task time and coordination times are netted out.
+Other models [27, 28, 42] have also made similar assumptions while in [39] productivity is a group variable that is impacted by coordination.
+However, based on our exploratory field study, we argue that personal productivity may actually go up in a FTS setup because of "time-boxing" or "daily deadlines."
+Time-boxing impacts individual behavior - of the individual programmer - by setting very strict deadlines in each iteration.
+The effect of such temporal coordination on individual interaction behavior has found to have positive effects on performance [32].
 The task (or work unit) is much smaller and easier to scope out.
-The individual is more focused in his or her work and gets distracted less often.
-Personal time-boxing curbs perfectionist tendencies, decreases procrastination, and does not allow individuals to overcommit to a task.
-Time-boxing of iterations was advocated in the older notions of rapid application development by Martin [30] and has been one of the foundations of both Agile and Unified Process methods [24].
-Agile approaches also set a time-box for daily completion in that all work has to be test ready.
-Hence, our next proposition is:
+The individual is more focused in his/her work and gets distracted less often.
+Personal time-boxing curbs perfectionist tendencies, procrastination, and does not allow individuals to over commit to a task.
+Time-boxing of iterations was advocated in the older notions of Rapid Application Development by James Martin [31] and has been one of the foundations of Agile and UP [25].
+Agile approaches also set a time-box for daily completion in that all work has to be test-ready.
+Hence the next proposition: